pdjohntony/vcrpy-cassette-mgr/README.md

 ## Requirements

-* Python language mode most be selected for the active file.
+* Python language mode must be selected for the active file.
 * Only scans for cassettes in files that start with `test_`. (can be changed with `testFileNameStartsWith` setting)
 * Cassette names must match their function name.